lyoshenka/grin.io/_posts/2017-07-26-coding-maxims.md

   - ![cant have 0-days or bugs if I dont write any code](/img/no-bugs.jpg)
   - our users dont care about the code
   - every line of code has costs (your time, readability, maintainability, complexity)
   - its like owning a house with lots of rooms. its nice when your friends come over once a month, but you pay rent every day
   - dont add features unless you're sure it is necessary
-  - dont optimize prematurely

 2. DRY DRY [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)